 Hypothyroidism symptoms: Can hypothyroidism cause eye problems?

-Underactive thyroid (hypothyroidism) isn't usually associated with eye disease.
-In severe cases, however, hypothyroidism may cause swelling around the eyes and a loss of the hairs in the outer part of the eyebrows.
+Hypothyroidism happens when the thyroid gland doesn't make enough thyroid hormone.
+This condition also is called underactive thyroid.
+Hypothyroidism usually isn't linked to eye disease.
+In severe cases, however, hypothyroidism may cause swelling around the eyes.
+It also may cause a loss of hair in the outer part of the eyebrows.